 2. Extensometers: Extensometers are commonly used in tunnel monitoring to measure the displacement of the surrounding rock or soil as a tunnel is excavated.
 This information is critical for assessing the stability of the tunnel and the safety of the workers.
 By monitoring the displacement with extensometers, engineers can detect any potential instability in the tunnel's surrounding rock or soil.
 They can also evaluate the effectiveness of any stabilization measures that have been put in place, such as grouting or shotcreting.

 | Extensometers for tunnel monitoring: Multipoint borehole extensometers (EDS-70V) |

-Accelerometers are sensors that measure acceleration, low-frequency vibration and motion, or shock.
+3. Accelerometers: Accelerometers are sensors that measure acceleration, low-frequency vibration, motion, or shock.
 They can be used to detect changes in the tunnel's vibration or detect any sudden movements that may indicate structural damage.
 Accelerometers can be installed at different points in the tunnel, such as the entrance, exit, or along the tunnel's length.

 | Accelerometers for tunnel monitoring: 3 Axis Digital Accelerometer |

-Temperature sensors are used to monitor the temperature of the tunnel's walls, ceiling, or floor.
+4. Temperature Sensors: Temperature sensors are used to monitor the temperature of the tunnel's walls, ceiling, or floor.
 They can be used to detect any hotspots or temperature variations that may indicate a structural issue.
-Temperature sensors can be installed using various methods, such as thermocouples, resistance temperature detectors (RTDs).
+Temperature sensors can be installed using various methods, such as thermocouples, and resistance temperature detectors (RTDs).